Cannibal Holocaust: Soundtrack

 The film's soundtrack was composed entirely by Italian composer Riz Ortolani, whom Deodato specifically requested because of Ortolani's work in Mondo Cane.
 Deodato was particularly fond of the film's main theme, "Ti guarderò nel cuore", which was given lyrics and became a worldwide pop hit under the title "More".
 The music of Cannibal Holocaust is a variety of styles, from a gentle melody in the "Main Theme", to a sad and flowing score in "Crucified Woman", and faster and more upbeat tracks in "Cameraman's Recreation", "Relaxing in the Savannah", and "Drinking Coco", to the sinister-sounding "Massacre of the Troupe".
 The instrumentation is equally mixed, ranging from full orchestras to electronics and synthesizers.

-The track "Cannibal Holocaust (Main Theme)" was later used in the American teen series Euphoria, where it was played during the closing credits for the season 2 episode "The Theater and Its Double".
+The film's main theme was used in 2022 for the American teen series Euphoria, where it was played during the closing credits for the season 2 episode "The Theater and Its Double".

 Track listing

 Release

 Cannibal Holocaust premiered on 7 February 1980 in the Italian city of Milan.
 Although the courts later confiscated the film based on a citizen's complaint, the initial audience reaction was positive.
 After seeing the film, director Sergio Leone wrote a letter to Deodato, which stated (translated): "Dear Ruggero, what a movie!
 The second part is a masterpiece of cinematographic realism, but everything seems so real that I think you will get in trouble with all the world."
 In the ten days before it was seized, the film had grossed approximately $2 million.
-In Japan, it grossed $21 million, becoming the second highest-grossing film of that time after E.T. the Extraterrestrial.
+In Japan, it grossed $21 million, becoming the second highest-grossing film of that time after E.T. the Extra-Terrestrial.
 Deodato has claimed the film has grossed as much as $200 million worldwide in the wake of its various re-releases.